-- To provide the best donor experience we can and engage our communities in achieving our vision
+To provide the best supporter experience we can and engage our communities in achieving our vision

 Meet the team

-Emma joined the Trust in 2019 as our Fundraising Manager.
-Emma has over 15 years experience both in the charitable and not for profit sectors, both at a local and national level.
+Emma joined the Trust in 2019 as our Charity Manager.
+Emma has over 20 years experience both in the charitable and not for profit sectors, both at a local and national level.

-Emma is a mum to 3 young boys and a keen runner - and enjoys nothing more than takinng to the trails and beautiful countryside across Huddersfield and Calderdale.
+Emma is a mum to 3 young boys and a keen runner - and enjoys nothing more than taking to the beautiful Yorkshire countryside across Huddersfield and Calderdale.

 We rely heavily upon public support to raise funds for our NHs Charity, so we can support our Trust to do more.
 We raise funds through a number of ways including: